remla25-team21/operation/docs/deployment.md

 This approach ensures that frontend and backend versions remain synchronized, maintaining consistency in both user experience and metrics collection.

-*See [app-service VirtualService configuration](kubernetes/helm/sentiment-analysis/templates/appservice-virtualservice.yml) for implementation details.*
+*See [app-service VirtualService](../kubernetes/helm/sentiment-analysis/templates/appservice-virtualservice.yml) for implementation details.*